-My research into Cottage Pie and Shepherd’s Pie found that the basic thread is the same whether the intended audience is in the U.S. or the U.K. A meat stew, likely with some vegetables and covered with mashed potatoes.
+This cottage pie recipe uses tomatoes and a bit more vegetables.
+It is a bit more of an American approach.
+My research into Cottage Pie and Shepherd’s Pie found that the basic idea is the same whether the intended audience is in the U.S. or the U.K. At the heart, the pies are a meat stew with some vegetables and covered with mashed potatoes.
 A complete meal in a dish.
-However, off of this theme, some interesting differences are found.
-In the U.S. a quicker approach is usually taken and more vegetables are added.
-This doesn’t sound important, but it kind of is.
-I have found that this approach works better for Cottage Pies (beef-based, like this recipe) and the U.K. approach is generally better for the Shepherd’s Pie (lamb based).
+However, on this theme, some interesting differences are found.
+A quicker approach is usually taken in the U.S., and more vegetables are added at the beginning.
+(I.E., mushy peas are not served on the side.)
+This doesn’t sound important, but it is.
+I have found that this approach works better for Cottage Pies (beef-based, like this recipe) and the U.K. approach is generally better for the Shepherd’s Pie (lamb-based).
 Let me explain.

-For the majority of the recipes found for the U.S. audience, tomato paste is used.
+For most recipes found for the U.S. audience, tomato paste is used.
 For the U.K. audience, tomato sauce or diced tomatoes is used.
-This may not seem like much of a difference, but the paste is a more intense taste and the overall simmer time is reduced.
+The difference is the paste has a more intense taste and the overall simmer time is reduced.

-The biggest difference is in the vegetables.
-Specifically, the addition of corn to the vegetable mix.
-I find this bit of sweetness a good addition to the Cottage pies, so I have included it here.
+The biggest difference in this recipe is the vegetables.
+I find the addition of corn to the vegetable mix adds a bit of sweetness.
+A good addition to the Cottage pies.
 Lastly, I have substituted fresh rosemary for the thyme.
 But either herb works, the rosemary is less common but I like it with the beef.
-Check out my complete research of the differences across the pond.
+Check out my complete research on the differences across the pond.

 Make this in one large dish if you would like, or divide it into multiple dishes (shown below) and refrigerate or freeze some for later.
 Like a stew, it only improves overnight.